Colin Montgomerie: Major championships

-Ryder Cup and other golf
+Ryder Cup

 Despite his disappointments in the majors, Montgomerie is heralded as one of the greatest Ryder Cup players of all time.
 To date he has been a member of the European team on eight occasions, and has never lost in a singles match.
-He holds a win-lose-draw record of 20–9–7, thus giving him a total points scored tally of 23.5, only 2 points behind the all-time record held by Sergio García.
+He holds a win-lose-draw record of 20–9–7, thus giving him a total points scored tally of 23.5, only 5 points behind the all-time record held by Sergio García.
 He has played pivotal roles in several of the matches.
 He halved the last hole with Scott Hoch to obtain the half-point that won Europe the cup in 1997, and sank the winning putt, in what is considered to be his finest hour in the 2004 staging of the event.

 Montgomerie was not part of Nick Faldo's 2008 Ryder Cup team, with the wildcards going to Paul Casey and Ian Poulter.
 Montgomerie captained the Great Britain and Ireland team in the first four stagings of the Seve Trophy, losing in 2000 but winning in 2002, 2003, and 2005.

 On 28 January 2009, it was announced that Montgomerie would be the captain the European team at the 2010 Ryder Cup at Celtic Manor.
 On 4 October 2010, Montgomerie led the European team to victory, 141/2 to 131/2.
 On the same day he also announced that he would be stepping down as captain of the European Team.
 In December 2010, he accepted the BBC Sports Personality Coach of the Year award as captain of the victorious Ryder Cup team.

 Montgomerie has been the playing captain of the European team in the Royal Trophy, played against a team from Asia.
 Europe was successful on both those occasions.
-He has the distinction of being the only person to have been a victorious player and captain in the Ryder Cup, Seve Trophy and Royal Trophy – the three main team golf competitions open to players from Europe.
+He has the distinction having been a victorious player and captain in the Ryder Cup, Seve Trophy and Royal Trophy.

-In 2011, Montgomerie was named president of the English junior golf charity, the Golf Foundation, and in 2012 the Scottish first minister, Alex Salmond, named him as an ambassador for the Scottish junior golf programme, clubgolf.
+In 2011, Montgomerie was named president of the English junior golf charity, the Golf Foundation, and in 2012 the Scottish first minister, Alex Salmond, named him as an ambassador for the Scottish junior golf programme, ClubGolf.

 In March 2015, Montgomerie accepted the captaincy of London Scottish Golf Club in Wimbledon to mark that club's 150th anniversary.

 Montgomerie was also a columnist for the Scottish golf magazine, Bunkered, between 2008 and 2010.

-OBE

-At the end of 2004, Montgomerie was named an Officer of the Order of the British Empire in the New Year's Honours.
-He represents the Turnberry resort in Scotland, where there is a Colin Montgomerie Golf Academy.
+Montgomerie represents the Turnberry resort in Scotland, where there is a Colin Montgomerie Golf Academy.